 The more you know about the people that you are leading, the easier it will be for you to work and communicate with them.

 2. Stay positive and calm

-It’s easy to become stressed and worried about the many issues that you need to solve on a daily basis and when you are a leader you also have to manage the problems that your team members have on top of your own.
-Unless you want to give yourself an anxiety attack every other day because of your responsibilities, try to keep a calm and positive attitude.
+It’s easy to become stressed and worried about the many issues that you need to solve daily.
+When you’re a leader you also have to manage the problems of your team as well as your own.
+Unless you want to give yourself an anxiety attack every other day, try to keep a calm and positive attitude.

 I know it’s easier said than done when you’re under a lot of pressure, but the reality is that if you have a negative mindset, your problem-solving abilities, self-esteem and confidence can drop considerably — and it becomes harder to deal with your tasks.

 So find ways to keep yourself calm and to stay positive throughout the day.

 Want to lower your stress levels?
 Take on one task at a time and go through as much work as you can instead of making unrealistic to-do lists.

 Putting less pressure on yourself will allow you to work more efficiently and be more relaxed.